 Even Beachbody, arguably the godfather of online workout videos, has recently launched all sorts of new features around community and interactive support groups to stay competitive against the new wave of home workout brands.
 This shows the need for fitness apps to keep pace of new features.

-If you’re looking for workout apps, there are all sorts you should look at.
-Alo Moves, FiiT, Mighty Health, P.volve, The Sculpt Society… the list goes on (and on).
+If you’re looking for workout apps, there are all sorts you could look at.
+Alo Moves, FiiT, Gymondo, P.volve, The Sculpt Society… the list goes on (and on).

 To try and make things as comparable as possible, the 3 apps below are most similar to 8fit’s value proposition.